erimcg/Using-D3js/01_02_modifying_elements.md

 ## Modifying Attributes, Styles, and Properties

 The library's author designed `selection.attr`, `selection.style`, and `selection.property` so that they are called and behave in a consistent manner.
 Notice that each of them has an optional `value` argument.
-Whether or not a sets, removes, or gets a characteristic depends on what is passed in for the `value` argument.
+Whether or not a method sets, removes, or gets a characteristic depends on what is passed in for the `value` argument.
 The pattern is as follows:

 + If a non-null `value` argument is provided to a method, the method is used as a setter for all of the elements in the selection.
 + If `null` is passed as the `value` argument then the method has the effect of clearing or removing the named characteristic from all of the elements in the selection.